Ai Accountant

 How should a CA structure ledgers for UPI sales, MDR, and GST on MDR so reconciliation posts cleanly to Tally?

 Create separate ledgers for Sales, Payment Gateway Charges, GST on Gateway Charges, and Bank.
-Configure your platform, for example AI Accountant, to post the gross sale to Sales, MDR to Charges, GST on MDR to its ledger, with a net receipt to Bank.
+Configure your reconciliation platform to post the gross sale to Sales, MDR to Charges, and GST on MDR to its own ledger, with a net receipt to Bank.
 Use RRN as the reference for linkage back to the transaction and settlement batch.
+Under the 2026 GSTN Invoice Management System, ensure the GST on MDR ledger ties to accepted inward supplies in IMS before GSTR 2B auto population (2026 update).

 What is the best way to reconcile UPI refunds when the refund RRN differs from the original transaction RRN?

-Use a rule that ties refunds to the original payment via gateway payment ID and internal order ID first, then fall back to amount and date tolerances.
-A tool like AI Accountant maintains many to one refund mapping, preventing duplicate reversals and orphaned entries, and posts reverse GST on charges where applicable.
+Tie refunds to the original payment via gateway payment ID and internal order ID first, then fall back to amount and date tolerances.
+Maintain many to one refund mapping to prevent duplicate reversals and orphaned entries.
+Post reverse GST on gateway charges where applicable.

-How do I handle NEFT UTR mismatches, for example client emails one UTR but bank narration shows another?
+How do I handle NEFT UTR mismatches when the client emails one UTR but the bank narration shows another?

-Run UTR first matching across all sources, then narration parsing for invoice numbers and names, and finally a date and amount window.
-Flag conflicts for approval.
-Platforms such as AI Accountant keep an audit trail, showing which field drove the final match and who approved the exception.
+Run UTR first matching across all sources, then use narration parsing for invoice numbers and names, and finally apply a date and amount window.
+Flag conflicts for manual approval.
+Keep an audit trail showing which field drove the final match and who approved the exception.

 What entries should I pass for Razorpay settlements that hit the bank two days after the gateway settlement report date?

 Record revenue on the transaction date, recognize gateway charges and GST on MDR at settlement confirmation, and post the bank receipt on the actual credit date.
-AI Accountant threads these three layers automatically, linking order, settlement batch, and bank line with a common reference for audit.
+Thread these three layers using a common reference (order ID, settlement batch ID) so the audit trail is complete from sale to bank credit.

-Can I reconcile scanned bank statements reliably, many vendors send only PDFs?
+Can I reconcile scanned bank statements reliably when vendors send only PDFs?

-Yes, with robust OCR tuned for Indian formats.
-Use a platform with Indian bank statement OCR, then validate with checksum controls and sample spot checks.
-AI Accountant’s OCR module supports major banks and flags low confidence fields for human review.
+Yes, with robust OCR tuned for Indian bank formats.
+Use a platform that supports Indian bank statement OCR, then validate with checksum controls and sample spot checks.
+Low confidence fields should be flagged for human review rather than auto posted.

-How do I map GST on gateway charges for GSTR filing accuracy?
+How do I map GST on gateway charges for GSTR filing accuracy in 2026?

 What KPIs should a CA monitor monthly to ensure reconciliation quality stays high?

-Track auto match rate by rail, exception aging, unreconciled balance as a percentage of volume, settlement to bank lag, refund cycle time, and dispute recovery rate.
-AI Accountant’s dashboards present these KPIs and trend them across months for continuous improvement.
+Track auto match rate by payment rail, exception aging, unreconciled balance as a percentage of total volume, settlement to bank lag, refund cycle time, and dispute recovery rate.
+Trend these KPIs across months to catch degradation early and continuously refine matching rules.